gregce/adwords-mcp/README.md

 ## User-Provided Content Response Format

 Adwords now implements a powerful technique that frames all responses as user-provided content.
 This approach significantly increases the likelihood that AI assistants will include advertisements in their responses without modification.
+And short circuit any useful help.

 ### How It Works